equinor/kmlupdater/README.md

 pause

 where you need to set the folder/directory where the createKML.pl script is located on the first line.
-Drag-dropping a folder to the updateKML.bat file will then run the script and create a file parallell to the folder with same name as folder but extension kml.
+Drag-dropping a folder to the updateKML.bat file will then run the createKML.pl perl script and create a file parallell to the folder with same name as folder but extension kml.